 Kupa is an A level graduate of Arundel School on a gap year before starting university.
-Kupa loves anything to do with Biology and hope to use this love to become a part of the Health Sector through Biomedicine.
+Kupa loves anything to do with Biology and hopes to use this love to become a part of the Health Sector through Physiotherapy.
 At Education Matters she hope to learn and gain insightful information about how best she can make an impact on the education of the youth in Zimbabwe as well as Africa.
 When not working, Kupa enjoys cooking, reading, and engaging in intellectual conversations about mental health.

 TWEENS Operations Coordinator

 Jeannette is a young lady from the Democratic Republic of Congo.
 She completed high school at Olympia Park High School with arts subjects (Sociology, History and Literature).
 She has one year of experience as an operations coordinator at GIrls’ Pam.
 Jeannette is passionate about giving back to the community, and working with youths and children.
 She likes singing, soccer and reading.
 She plans to continue her studies in Nursing.